 With a progressive legacy that includes the first American Christian ordination of women as ministers, Unitarian Universalism is continually committed to social justice.
-The tradition’s Seven Principles, which include recognizing “the inherent worth and dignity of every person,” motivate many Unitarian Universalist congregations to organize in support of liberty, justice, and peace.
+The tradition’s Seven Principles, which include recognizing “the worth and dignity of every person,” motivate many Unitarian Universalist congregations to organize in support of liberty, justice, and peace.

 In June 2012, thousands of Unitarian Universalists gathered at Tent City in Phoenix, Arizona.
 Holding signs and candles, they formed a sea of bright yellow t-shirts, each emblazoned with the words “Standing on the Side of Love.”
 As the crowd sang hymns in English and Spanish, a handful of ministers were allowed access to walk through the immigrant detention center to see the poor living conditions.
 The ministers reported that the people inside could hear the singing and those detained told them they were strengthened to know they were not alone.
 These Unitarian Universalists came from across the country to protest the racial profiling and human rights abuses documented in Arizona since the state passed the controversial S.B.
 1070, considered the strictest anti-illegal immigration policy in the country.